CSLewin/APBW/mess/Abilities.md

 	- Be second-best at everything.
 Adapt to circumstances.
 Travel well.
 - *What is the base ability of this class?*

-### Warlock (MD 1d10, PD 1d6)
+### Cultist (MD 1d10, PD 1d6)
 - *What is the core conceit of this class?*
-	- Bargain indiscriminately for power from otherworldly sources.
+	- Gain strength from your worship of an otherworldly power.
 - *What is the base ability of this class?*

-### Sage (MD 1d12, PD 1d4)
+### Scholar (MD 1d12, PD 1d4)
 - *What is the core conceit of this class?*
-	- Study this world's fundamental forces and discover their secret laws.
-Know many things.
+	- Know a great deal about a small number of things.
 - *What is the base ability of this class?*

 ---